Jason Rapert: Ten Commandments monuments

-Rapert has pushed for the installation of the privately funded Ten Commandments Monument on the Arkansas state capitol grounds.
+Rapert pushed for the installation of a privately funded Ten Commandments Monument on the grounds of the Arkansas State Capitol.
 Rapert sponsored a bill in 2015 which would require the secretary of state to allow for the installation of the monument.
 The monument was challenged by the ACLU as being a violation of clauses in both the federal and state constitutions prohibiting the government from favoring any religion.
 The first version of the monument was installed in 2017, and was destroyed less than 24 hours later.

 Legal challenges were suspended until a replacement monument could be installed.
 The new version, with protective concrete bollards, was unveiled April 27, 2018.
 The monument was again challenged by the ACLU, the Arkansas Society of Freethinkers, and The Satanic Temple.
 The Satanic Temple had successfully challenged a similar monument in Oklahoma in 2015, and in both locations has offered to install a bronze monument to Baphomet as a symbol of religious pluralism and freedom.

-U.S. military power
+Comments on nuclear weapons

 In February 2015, Rapert stated that the United States should use nuclear weapons in response to the threat posed by the Islamic State of Iraq and the Levant.
 The post sparked a "lively debate...rang[ing] from agreement to ridicule" on social media: Wonkette replied sarcastically to this stance, as did Daily Kos, and Esquire.

 Social media

 In early September 2015, after having been approached by a local constituent at a store, Rapert posted a tweet that read, "Not smart to come up and harass somebody in a parking lot who's carrying a handgun.
 Better be glad you decided to walk away #armed&ready", which became the center of a controversy on social media.
 Rapert said that the tweet was not referring to the incident with that constituent.
-On October 2, 2018, the group American Atheists filed a lawsuit against Rapert, claiming he violated constituents' First and Fourteenth Amendment rights by blocking them on social media platforms and stifling debate.

 In February 2019, the sludge metal band Eyehategod posted a Facebook event for a show booked in Little Rock that used a picture of Rapert eating a baby, and Rapert spoke out, calling for a protest of the venue and the band, saying "I call on Vinos in Little Rock to cancel this event and apologize for such a disrespectful image that shows the dehumanization of babies lives.
 It is disrespectful of all who value babies lives and people of faith" and urged the band to find the "love, grace and mercy of God and choose to update their name to 'EyeloveGod'" in a later update to his post.

+Social media lawsuit

+In 2018, after Rapert blocked several critics on his Twitter and Facebook accounts, the group American Atheists sued Rapert, alleging that the blocking violated constituents' First and Fourteenth Amendment rights.
+In 2022, Rapert settled the suit; as part of the settlement, he was required to unblock the accounts, and the State of Arkansas paid $16,291 to cover the plaintiffs' legal fees.